Pre Admission Information

 Hospital Admission Day

-On admission day, you will be seen by your anaesthetist and Mr Barnett prior to surgery.
-Mr Barnett will again outline the operation and mark all surgical sites accordingly.
-Should you have any last minute questions ask Mr Barnett at this time.
+On admission day, you will be seen by your anaesthetist and Dr Barnett prior to surgery.
+Dr Barnett will again outline the operation and mark all surgical sites accordingly.
+Should you have any last minute questions ask Dr Barnett at this time.
 You will also be asked to confirm what procedures you are to undergo.

 A relative or support person is welcome to accompany you on the day.
 He/she will be able to stay with you up until your transfer to the operating theatre.

-After your surgical procedure, you will be transferred to the Recovery Area.
+After your surgical procedure, your surgeon will transfer you to the recovery area.
 You may still be under sedation at this stage.
 It is normal to remain in recovery for around 30-60 minutes until you are stable after waking from the anaesthetic.

 It is normal to have some throat discomfort after a general anaesthetic.
 This will resolve in 24 hrs.

-Mr Barnett may see you in recovery once you are awake if you are having a day procedure.
-If you are staying overnight in hospital Mr Barnett will see you within 24 hours of your surgery.
+Dr Barnett may see you in recovery once you are awake if you are having a day procedure.
+If you are staying overnight in hospital Dr Barnett will see you within 24 hours of your surgery.

 You must ensure that you have a responsible adult staying with you for the first 24 hours after surgery.